gigabide/Instrucase/README.md

 # The Zynthian case and my lust for digital instruments.

-This repository will track the progress of a new instrument I plan on creating.
+This repository will track the progress of a new instrument I've been working on.
 Initially, it is just going to be a Raspberry Pi inside of an AmazonBasics office accessory tray.
 It'll run Zynthian at first,  but the Pi will make it rather easy to develop for.
 It is to feature a 4.5 inch screen, and at least four push button encoders.
 Originally, I began mocking this up in AutoCAD to be solely a Zynthian box.

 ![image-20220324230209441](images/image-20220324230209441.png)